-- 11. Where a person dies intestate, the distribution of estate property will be made in accordance with the provisions of the Administration Act.
-These typically provide that household chattels and a certain monetary sum (plus interest thereon) will be distributed to a particular beneficiary, e.g. surviving spouse.
+- 11. Where a person dies intestate, distribution of estate property will be made in accordance with the provisions of the Administration Act.
+These typically provide that household chattels and a certain monetary sum (plus interest thereon) will be distributed to a particular beneficiary, such as a surviving spouse.
 The balance of the net estate will then to be distributed to family members and relatives in specified fractional shares. - 12.
 The administrator of an intestate estate is empowered under the Trustees Act to appropriate estate property in satisfaction of any person's share.
 In particular, the Administration Act allows a surviving spouse to elect to have a dwelling house that is their place of residence to be appropriated to them in satisfaction of their share of the estate. - 13.
-In respect of the distribution of the balance of the intestate estate, duty will be charged in a similar fashion to that applying to the residuary estate where there is a valid will (see paragraphs 2 to 5 above). - 14.
-Pursuant to section 14 of the Duties Act, a transfer of household chattels will not be a dutiable transaction, unless there is other dutiable property comprised in the estate.
+Where the balance of the estate is distributed, duty will be charged similar to the application of duty to residuary property where there is a valid will (see paragraphs 2 to 5 above). - 14.
+A transfer of household chattels will not be taken as a dutiable transaction unless transferred with other dutiable property from the estate.